 D. It is noteworthy that both organizations working closely with one another have reparations proposals that no doubt they will try to force into the official proposals created by the HR40 commission.
 Some of the proposals they champion on their websites (their true goals) are highly problematic.
 Such as:

-- Reparations Functioning as a Source of attached Grants and Loans for Persons Seeking Affordable Housing – Ahh Family.
+- Reparations Functioning as a Source of attached Grants and Loans for Persons Seeking Affordable Housing.
+Ahh Family.
 The word “loan” or any association with a “loan” should NEVER be part of a reparations program.
 Anything you have to pay back is NOT reparations.
-As an aside – American Freedmen are even locked out by The NAARC/N’COBRA Axis from running a fake reparations program.
+As an aside, American Freedmen are even locked out by The NAARC/N’COBRA Axis from running a fake reparations program.
 Fake!
-The Chairman of this fraudulent reparations program in Evanston Illinois is Peter Braithwaite – a Jamaican(!?).
+The Chairman (as of this writing) of this fraudulent reparations program in Evanston Illinois is Peter Braithwaite – a Jamaican(!?).
 How?

 - Land Transfers and Management to be controlled by The NAARC/N’COBRA Axis – “Substantial tracts of government/public land in the South and other regions of the country be transferred to the National Reparations Trust Authority with full autonomy in terms equivalent to the sovereignty granted to Native people over reservations awarded to them.
 These lands are to be utilized for major educational, commercial, industrial, economic/business and health/wellness institutions and enterprises to benefit people of African descent.”
 Really?
 A “National Reparations Trust Authority?”
 OK.

-We do not need or want Pan-African management of any Native Black American reparations resources.
+We do not need or want Pan-African management of any American Freedmen reparations resources.
 Period.

 Third Example – First Paragraph